All Episodes

 I know it's a big day.

-Happy International Day against homophobia, transphobia, and biphobia.
+Happy International Day against Homophobia, Transphobia and Biphobia.

 He doesn't know what biphobia is.

-Um I think I I I thought I was biphobic because I hate both gays and straights, but apparently that's not what it is.
+I think I thought I was biphobic because I hate both gays and straights.

-Uh biphobia is where your phobic about uh about uh bisexuals.
+Biphobia is where you're phobic about bisexuals.

-That's uh uh that's apparently what that is.
+That's apparently what that is.

 Just look out the window.

-Uh cisgender is when you were born a woman and you haven't decided to change.
+Cisgender is when you were born a woman and you haven't decided to change.

-That's the that's the new that's the new word.
+That's the new word.

 Cisgendered.

-And uh you're not supposed to be here, you need to leave, she was told.
+And you're not supposed to be here.

-So a a cisgendered woman is mistaken for a trans woman and kicked out of the ladies' room.
+So a cisgendered woman is mistaken for a trans woman and kicked out of the ladies' room.

-Don't don't you hate it when that happens?
+Don't you hate it when that happens?

-This this is America in the twenty-first century.
+This is America in the 21st century.

 It's all transgendered bathrooms all the time.

-But we'll try to get to some of the non-transgender news if there is any today.
+But we'll try to get to some of the non-transgendered news, if there is any today, if any of it comes across the transom.

-Um if you're a Kentucky or Oregon Democrat, give us a call.
+If you're a Kentucky or Oregon Democrat, give us a call.

 If Bernie wins both tonight, it's bad news for Hillary.

-Um but if it's one apiece, I guess they'll both stagger on till California.
+But if it's one apiece, I guess they'll both stagger on till California.

 There was chair hurling among Democrats, among Democrats.